schana/skillsusa-java/README.md

 Your goal is to implement the `getNextDirection()` function in MyMover.java.
 `MyMover` extends `SnakeMover`, which provides the basic blueprint to follow.
 `MyMover` has access to a `Board`, which contains all the relevant state of the game.
-The `exmples` package has some completed solvers for inspiration.
+The `exmpleMovers` package has some completed solvers for inspiration.

 ## Moving algorithms